Skip to main content

 19 end

-We then run the tests until the breakpoint is reached.
-Then we connect to the debugger console.
+Run the tests until the breakpoint is reached.
+Then connect to the debugger console.

 bundle exec rdbg -A